dialpad/dialtone-legacy/docs/utilities/layout/z-index.md

 ## Variables

-When writing Less, you can set an element's z-index by using a variable (`@zi-{level}`).
+When writing Less, you can set an element's z-index by using a variable (`var(--zi-{name})`).
 The table below lists the available variables, output, and a description for when they should be used.

 <table class="d-table dialtone-doc-table">
   <thead>